bamlab/riverpod_community_extensions/README.md

 ## 👉 About Theodo apps

-We are a 100 people company of the [Theodo group](https://www.theodo.fr/), developing and designing multiplatform applications with [React Native](https://www.bam.tech/expertise/react-native) and [Flutter](https://www.bam.tech/expertise/flutter) using the Lean & Agile methodology.
-To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto:contact@bam.tech) or through or [contact form](https://www.bam.tech/contact)!
+We are a 130 people company developing and designing universal applications with [React Native](https://apps.theodo.com/expertise/react-native) and [Flutter](https://apps.theodo.com/expertise/flutter) using the Lean & Agile methodology.
+To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact-apps@theodo.com) or through or [contact form](https://apps.theodo.com/contact)!

 We will always answer you with pleasure 😁